-This 2009 OUC Water Quality Report is your guide to learning more about your drinking water, the steps we take to ensure your water's safety and how we are working to help conserve water for future generations.
+This 2011 OUC Water Quality Report contains detailed information about your drinking water, as well as the steps we take to ensure your

-At OUC, our top priority is delivering clean, safe, great-tasting water to our customers.
-That's why we start with water from the Lower Floridan Aquifer.
-The Aquifer is a wellprotected reservoir located hundreds of feet underground that is slowly fed by naturally filtered rainwater.
+OUC's top priority is delivering clean, safe, great-tasting water to our customers.

+At OUC, we start with water from the Lower Floridan Aquifer, a well protected reservoir located hundreds of feet below ground that is slowly fed by naturally filtered rainwater.

 We treat this water with ozone, the strongest disinfectant available.
-To ensure the highest quality and best tasting tap water, we conduct more than 20,000 chemical and bacteriological water quality tests every year in our state certified water lab.
-This report summarizes those test results for you.
+And to ensure the highest quality and best tasting tap water, we conduct more than 20.000 chemical and bacteriological water quality tests every year in our state certified water lab.
+You'll find a summary of those test results in this report.

-The creative water conservation artwork found throughout this report was developed by area students as part of our Water Color Project.
-This collaborative program provides young artists with the opportunity to showcase their art while spreading the important message of saving our water resources.
+You'll also see creative water conservation artwork developed by local elementary students as part of our Water Color Project.
+This collaborative program provides a showcase for these young artists to display their work, while helping to deliver the important message about using our water resources wisely.

-To help promote conservation to all ages, this report also includes water conservation tips that can lower your bill while saving water.
+To promote conservation to all ages, this report also includes water conservation tips that can lower your bill while saving thousands of gallons of water.
 With your help, we can work together to ensure a healthy supply of water for years to come.

-- Kenneth P. Ksionek OUC General Manager & CEO
+- Kenneth P Ksionek OUC General Manager & CEO